Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best for Wide Feet

-Designed for wide and high volume feet, the Keen Targhee III (click here for women’s version) is one of the sturdiest and lightest hiking shoes on the market.
+The Keen Targhee III (click here for women’s version) is one of the sturdiest hiking shoes on the market, and an ideal pick for hikers with wide and high-volume feet.

 All in all, the Keen Targhee III is an excellent investment for those who prefer trekking in aggressive terrain.